XDC-Community/docs/learn/how-to-articles/how-to-use-xdcpay-connect-to-create-a-dapp-connected-to-xdc-network.md

 export default App;
 ```

-We will import our Provider and add that provider to our React Components provider list:
+You will now import your provider and add that provider to our React Components provider list:

 ```jsx
 import React from "react";